 Here are a few warning signs that it's about to be your turn to apply for unemployment:

 Depending on your role at the organization, you might have direct insight into the company's fortunes.
-If your employer is hemorrhaging clients or cash, getting a drubbing in the press or suffering other reputation reversals in the industry, your job – and that of your colleagues' – might not be long for this world.
+If your employer is hemorrhaging clients or cash, getting a drubbing in the press, or suffering other reputation reversals in the industry, your job – and those of your colleagues – might not be long for this world.